-NOTE 1: Clause 36 sets out full details on deductions for provision of employee accommation and meals.
+NOTE 1: Clause 36-Deductions for provision of employee accommodation and meals sets out full details on deductions for provision of employee accommodation and meals.

 NOTE 2: Deductions are not applicable to an employee to whom clause 25-Salaries absorption (Managerial Staff (Hotels)) applies.